infinitecoin-project/litecoin/doc/build-unix.md

 # Build the library and install to our prefix
 cd db-4.8.30.NC/build_unix/
-#  Note: Do a static build so that it can be embedded into the exectuable, instead of having to find a .so at runtime
+#  Note: Do a static build so that it can be embedded into the executable, instead of having to find a .so at runtime
 ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX
 make install

-# Configure Infinitecoin Core to use our own-built instance of BDB
+# Configure Bitcoin Core to use our own-built instance of BDB
-cd $INFINITECOIN_ROOT
+cd $BITCOIN_ROOT
+./autogen.sh
-./configure (other args...)
-LDFLAGS="-L${BDB_PREFIX}/lib/" CPPFLAGS="-I${BDB_PREFIX}/include/"
+./configure LDFLAGS="-L${BDB_PREFIX}/lib/" CPPFLAGS="-I${BDB_PREFIX}/include/" # (other args...)
 ```

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).